MaterSim/PyXtal/doc/Symmetry_representation.rst

 3. a ``-3`` (including ``1, -1, 3``) symmetry in the [111] family directions.
 4. a ``2/m`` (including ``1, -1, 2, m``) symmetry in the [110] family directions.

+In most cases, the short Hermann-Mauguin notation is used to describe the symmetry of a crystal structure.
+For the case of ``F 4₁/d -3 2/m``, it can be simplified to ``Fd-3m`` by removing the redundant information due to the following reasons:

+- ``4₁/d`` is reduced to ``d`` since the primary direction must have the 4-fold,
+- ``2/m`` is reduced to ``m`` since the tertiary direction must have the 2-fold symmetry.

+Similarly, the space group 61 ``P 2₁/b 2₁/c 2₁/a`` can be simplified to ``Pbca`` since the ``2₁`` must be present in that particular setting.
+However, the full Hermann-Mauguin notation is more informative and can be used to describe the symmetry of a crystal structure in more detail.

-Below shows the symmetry element analysis of the space group 227 (Fd-3m) on the 15 high symmetry crystallographic axes.
+Below shows the symmetry element analysis of the space group ``Fd-3m`` on the 15 high symmetry crystallographic axes.

 .. list-table:: Symmetry analysis of space group 227 (Fd-3m)
     :widths: 10 20 30 20